-If you’re feeling a bit lost in the landscape of digital media, you’re not alone!
+If you’re feeling a bit lost in the landscape of digital media, you are not alone!
 With nearly 70% of teachers reporting tech fatigue, and the growing concern over the effects of screen time on children’s behavior and development, it can be challenging to promote usage of digital resources in the classroom.

 Be Explicit